influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withRunAsNonRoot(runAsNonRoot)
 ```

-Indicates that the container must run as a non-root user.
+"Indicates that the container must run as a non-root user.
 If true, the Kubelet will validate the image at runtime to ensure that it does not run as UID 0 (root) and fail to start the container if it does.
 If unset or false, no such validation will be performed.
 May also be set in SecurityContext.
-If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
+If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence."

 ### fn spec.template.securityContext.withRunAsUser